 - making changes to our policies and practices to reduce the carbon and material footprint of council services

 - changing the way we do business and procure services

-We are developing a Circular Economy Routemap and Action Plan to translate circular economy principles into action, deliver improved services and enhance and protect our environment.
+We have developed a circular economy route map and action plan to help deliver improved services and enhance and protect our environment.